TevvinStrong/Inventory-Management-System/README.md

 - This folder contains the HTML templates used for rendering the user interface for adding, updating, and deleting products, as well as for displaying product analytics.

 ### Static Files (static/):
-- This folder contains static files such as CSS stylesheets and JavaScript files used for enhancing the user interface.
+- This folder contains static files such as CSS stylesheets used for enhancing the user interface.

 ### Dockerfile (Dockerfile):
 - This file defines the Docker image for the application.
 It specifies the base image, installs necessary dependencies, copies application files into the image, and sets the entry point to run the Flask application.